trueos/trueos-docs/trueos-handbook/install.rst

 program to ensure the drive containing the installation media is listed first in the boot order.
 Save any BIOS changes and reboot.

-Once the system boots it displays the menu shown in :numref:`Figure %s <install1>`.
+After booting, the system boots it displays the menu shown in :numref:`Figure %s <install1>`.
 Press :kbd:`Enter` or simply wait a few moments and this menu automatically prompts the system to continue booting.